-As more U.S. cities consider adopting Bus Rapid Transit (BRT), CGGC researchers offer a new online tool to help decision-makers understand the value chain.
+As more U.S. cities consider adopting Bus Rapid Transit (BRT), GVCC researchers offer a new online tool to help decisionmakers understand the value chain.
 A new report, supported by the Rockefeller Foundation, with interactive database analyzes the value chain of 390 firms that provide vehicles, technology, and services for high-quality BRT.
-Links below are provided to the final report, the interactive database, and proceedings of a working meeting convened by CGGC on March 8, 2012 with support from The Rockefeller Foundation.
+Outputs of the project included a slide deck, interactive database, and a working meeting convened by GVCC on March 8, 2012.

 This research was prepared by Duke on behalf of the Apollo Alliance with support from the Rockefeller Foundation and Surdna Foundation to help inform the Apollo Alliance’s Transportation Manufacturing Action Plan by mapping out the U.S. value chain for manufacturing rail cars and parts for passenger trains.
 The report identifies a healthy domestic supply base of 249 U.S. manufacturing locations across 35 states, but also identifies gaps in domestic capabilities and areas in which U.S.-based firms should pursue higher-value activities such as design, engineering and systems integration.